Mā te huruhuru, ka rere te manu

 You will also be expected to develop an ‘Action Plan’ and pilot it as a key part of your participation in this programme.
 You will be given a frame to work from and support to develop your plan (in an area or on an idea that is meaningful to you!).
-In true action learning style you will plan, deliver, reflect, iterate and pilot this plan during the programme.
-With full implementation post programme.
+In true action learning style you will plan, deliver, reflect, iterate and potentially pilot this plan during the programme.
 Don’t panic - it can be as big or small as your heart desires - the key element here is to put your learning into practise and be part of changing the system to work better for the groups/communities you are passionate about supporting!

-We understand that cost is a barrier for many people to participate in professional and personal development programmes, therefore we have created a ‘social ticketing’ model.
 You can select from the following options when you complete your application form (this will be kept completely confidential)

 I would like to be considered for a scholarship